Employment at the University of La Verne

 The University of La Verne offers employees competitive compensation, a comprehensive health and welfare plan and a mandatory defined contribution retirement plan – Internal Revenue Code 403(b).
 All eligible employees must participate in the retirement plan as a condition of employment.
 Eligible employees are required to make a 5% contribution to the plan.
 The University of La Verne will make 10% contribution to employees’ retirement accounts.
 With respect to vesting, for employees hired on or after January 1, 2004, University contributions are fully vested upon completion of 3 years of employment.
 Regular university employees may also take advantage of the tuition waiver program and take classes toward a degree or for professional enrichment.

 The University is an equal opportunity employer and does not discriminate against for employment or employees on any basis prohibited by state and federal law.
-Those applicants requiring reasonable accommodation to complete the application process should contact the Human Resources Department at (909) 448-4076.
+Those applicants requiring reasonable accommodation to complete the application process should contact the Office of Human Resources at (909) 448-4076.

 Office of Human Resources